30 50 As A Percent

 Understanding Proportions and Ratios

 Percentages are closely related to proportions and ratios.
-A ratio is a comparison of two numbers, often expressed as a fraction.
+Here's the thing — a ratio is a comparison of two numbers, often expressed as a fraction.
 A proportion is a statement that two ratios are equal.
-For example, the ratio 30:50 is equivalent to the fraction 30/50, which, as we've shown, is equal to 60%.
+Plus, for example, the ratio 30:50 is equivalent to the fraction 30/50, which, as we've shown, is equal to 60%.
 Understanding these relationships helps in solving various problems involving percentages, ratios, and proportions.

 Frequently Asked Questions (FAQ)